 It was asserted during Macao meeting that there would be no enough cycles to construct merge list for small blocks when resolution is 4K or above.
 This contribution proposes to simplify the merge candidate list construction process for small blocks (width*height <= threshold).
 The simplification is implemented by allowing only 1 spatial or temporal candidate before the history based candidates.
 In addition, the pruning operations are removed.
 It is reported that when a threshold for small blocks is set to 32 luma samples, the BD rate changes comparing to VTM-3.0 is 0.09% (0.00% and 0.02% for A1 and A2) and 0.14% in RA and LB condition, respectively; when a threshold for small blocks is set to 64 samples, the BD rate change comparing to VTM-3.0 is 0.21% (0.04% and 0.14% for A1 and A2) and 0.33% in RA and LB condition, respectively.

+When width*height <= threshold, only 1 spatial or temporal candidate before the history based candidates is allowed.
+In addition, the pruning operations are removed.

+RA 0.09% LB 0.14% when T = 32.
+(Recommended)

+Discussion:

+It is commented that it is aligned with ATMVP design.

+All prunings are removed for small blocks.

+Related to JVET-M0170.

+Recommendation: Study in CE.